ucsb-ds/ds1-f20/about.md

 All lecture material including slides and lecture recordings will be posted on the website after class.

 ## Copyright of Course Materials
-The lectures and course materials for this course, including PowerPoint presentations, tests, outlines, and similar materials, are protected by U.S. copyright law and by University policy.
-The instructor is the exclusive owner of the copyright in those materials, unless stated otherwise.
+The lectures and course materials for this course, including PowerPoint presentations, tests, outlines, and similar materials, are protected by the U.S. copyright law and [the University policy](https://copyright.universityofcalifornia.edu/resources/recorded-presentations.html).
+The instructor is the exclusive [owner of the copyright](https://copyright.universityofcalifornia.edu/resources/ownership-course-materials.html) in those materials, unless stated otherwise.
 You may take notes and make copies of course materials _for your own use_.

-You may not reproduce, distribute or display (post/upload) lecture notes or recordings or course materials in any other way — whether or not a fee is charged — without the instructor's express prior written consent.
+You may not reproduce, distribute or display (post/upload) lecture notes or recordings or course materials — whether or not a fee is charged — without the instructor's express prior written consent.
 You also may not allow others to do so.

 If you do so, you may be subject to student conduct proceedings under the UC Santa Barbara Student Code of Conduct.